notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ##### Search results configuration options

-There are currently two ways to configure the **Search results** window behavior, both located in the `RightClick` context menu:
+There are currently two ways to configure the **Search results** window behavior, both located in the <kbd>RightClick</kbd> context menu:

 * **Word wrap long lines**
 * **Purge for every search**